openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

   - all of the Credential Set Queries in the `credential_sets` array where the `required` attribute is true or omitted, and
   - optionally, any of the other Credential Set Queries.

-To satisfy a Credential Set Query, the Wallet MUST return a presentation of a Credential or of Credentials that match to one of the `options` inside the Credential Set Query.
+To satisfy a Credential Set Query, the Wallet MUST return presentations of a set of Credentials that match to one of the `options` inside the Credential Set Query.

 Credentials not matching the respective constraints expressed within